17 May 2026

 A quick guide on how to add mods to your server [will be updated when more info is released]

-How to Install Palworld Server Mods (.PAK + UE4SS + Workshop)
+How to Install Palworld Server Mods (.PAK + RE-UE4SS + Workshop)

 Palworld modding comes in a few different flavours, and the install steps depend on what you downloaded: